Gradient Descent: The Ultimate Optimizer: Implementing hyperoptimizers

-Consider some stochastic loss function $f$ that we want to minimize using gradient descent, and let $w_i$ be the weights at the beginning of step $i$.
-Let us first recall the standard weight update rule at step $i$ for SGD, using some (fixed) step size $\alpha$:
+Consider some loss function $f$ that we want to minimize using gradient descent, and let $w_i$ be the weights at the beginning of step $i$ (we will omit subscripts on $f$, even though it varies at each step due to the stochasticity of minibatches).
+First, recall the standard weight update rule at step $i$ for SGD, using some fixed step size $\alpha$:

-We would like to update $\alpha$ as well at each step, so we will index it with the step number also: let $\alpha_i$ be the step size at the beginning of step $i$.
-At each step, we will first update the step size to $\alpha_{i+1}$ using some update rule yet to be derived, and then use the updated step size $\alpha_{i+1}$ to update the weights from $w_i$ to $w_{i+1}$.
+We would like to also update $\alpha$ at each step, so we will index it as well with the step number; that is, let $\alpha_i$ be the step size at the beginning of step $i$.
+At each step, we will first update $\alpha_i$ to $\alpha_{i+1}$ using some update rule yet to be derived, and then use the updated step size $\alpha_{i+1}$ to update the weights from $w_i$ to $w_{i+1}$.

 What should the adjustment for $\alpha_i$ be?
-By analogy to $w$, we want to adjust $\alpha_i$ in the direction of the gradient of the loss function with respect to $\alpha_i$, scaled by some hyper-step size $\kappa$.
+By analogy to $w$, we want to adjust $\alpha_i$ in the direction of the gradient of the loss function with respect to $\alpha_i$, scaled by some \emph{hyper}-step size $\kappa$.
 In other words, the adjustment should be $\kappa(\partial f(w_i) / \partial \alpha_i)$.
-Section~\ref{HigherOrderHyperoptimizationEval} addresses the practical matter of the selection of this hyper-hyperparameter --- for now, we will take $\kappa$ as a given fixed constant.
 Our modified update rule is therefore: